HiLab-git/PyMIC/docs/source/usage.fsl.rst

 For training iterations, the following parameters need to be specified in the configuration file:

-* iter_start: the start iteration, by default is 0.
+``iter_start``: the start iteration, by default is 0.
 None zero value means the iteration where a pre-trained model stopped for continuing with the trainnig.

-* iter_max: the maximal allowed iteration for training.
+``iter_max``: the maximal allowed iteration for training.

-* iter_valid: if the value is K, it means evaluating the performance on the validaiton set for every K steps.
+``iter_valid``: if the value is K, it means evaluating the performance on the validaiton set for every K steps.

-* iter_save: The iteations for saving the model.
-If the value is k, it means the model will be savled every k iterations.
+``iter_save``: The iteations for saving the model.
+If the value is k, it means the model will be saved every k iterations.
 It can also be a list of integer numbers, which specifies the iterations to save the model.

+``early_stop_patience``: if the value is k, it means the training will stop when the performance on the validation set does not improve for k iteations.

 Optimizer